AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 Most upgrades do not impact connected OpenVPN® users.
 In some cases, OpenVPN® service needs to be restarted as part of software upgrade, for example, upgrade to a new SSL version for security patch.
 In these cases, connected OpenVPN® users will be disconnected and will need to connect again.

+Upgrading from release 4.3 and up will not result in openvpn restart - so existing openvpn connections will not be dropped

 When a release affects OpenVPN® users, the Release Note will make a note of it.
 Make sure you read Release Notes before applying an upgrade.

 OpenVPN is a registered trademark of OpenVPN Inc.